 1. Pick the Right Tank Size

-One of the most important things you can do to maintain an ideal tank temperature for your Betta is to pick the right tank size.
+One of the most important things you can do to maintain good water temperature for your Betta is to pick the right tank size.
 Your Betta’s tank should be at least 2.5 gallons, and a tank larger than 5 gallons is even better.

 Smaller tanks below 2.5 gallons will fluctuate temperature too rapidly and will make it difficult to use a heater without harming your Betta.